 4. The ability to develop independent responses to a variety of imaginative texts

-6. The skills necessary to think critically and respond appropriately in both written and oral forms to a variety of fictional texts
+5. The skills necessary to think critically and respond appropriately in written form to a variety of fictional texts

-7. The skills necessary to write an academic essay.
+6. The skills necessary to write an academic essay